RuneBlaze/audioio/examples/pipeline_tacotron2/README.md

     --output-path "./outputs.wav"
 ```

-To use torchaudio pretrained models, please see the following example command.
+To use torchffmpeg pretrained models, please see the following example command.
 For Tacotron2, we use the checkpoint named `"tacotron2_english_phonemes_1500_epochs_wavernn_ljspeech"`, and
 for WaveRNN, we use the checkpoint named `"wavernn_10k_epochs_8bits_ljspeech"`.
 See https://pytorch.org/audio/stable/models.html for more checkpoint options for Tacotron2 and WaveRNN.